 But the rewards were even greater as change came to the South.
 “We defied the stereotype of the Southern Baptist,” Robert says.
 “And I think the future, despite all the negative things going on in the world, has a very positive potential.”

 Robert’s relationship with Habitat began in the 1980s when Habitat founder Millard Fuller helped the congregation at Binkley Memorial, where Robert was pastor, organize a building project.

-Soon after, Robert made a very generous legacy gift for Habitat.
+Soon after, Robert made a very generous legacy gift to Habitat.
 It’s a gift that has benefitted both him and Habitat for Humanity.
 He continues to receive payments from the gift, and when he passes away, the principal will go toward building homes for people in need.

-His gift will go on building for years to come
+His gift will go on building for years to come.

-A physicist creates his legacy of compassion
+A physicist creates his legacy of compassion.

 Andy went on to become an influential physicist.
 Among many roles, he directed the Lawrence Berkeley National Laboratory at the University of California from 1973 to 1980, establishing the lab’s Energy and Environment Division.
 One of his enduring accomplishments was to elevate environmental science and energy-technology research and development as fields of study.

 Late in his distinguished career, Andy was invited to the White House again.
 This time it was to receive the Department of Energy’s prestigious Enrico Fermi Award from President Obama, who said, “Welcome back.”

 Throughout his life, Andy deeply believed in and contributed to humanitarian causes, leaving a very generous gift in his will for Habitat.
 “Philanthropy was something he always took seriously,” said Andy’s son, Daniel, a physician.
 “He lived modestly, with conscious intent to give away as much money as possible.
 He gave away millions.”